DeveloperEnder/DeveloperEnder/README.md

 # Hello there!
 My name is Tyler!!
+All my information about me is below, check some of my stuff out!

 ## Socials:
 - [Discord](https://discord.gg/3PXjdem4Xx)